 Roll over your old 401(k) into an IRA

 Most 401(k) plans are poor performers and the fees you pay on them add up (as we pointed out in Why Your 401(k) Plan Sucks).
 If you leave one company for another, it’s usually a bad idea to roll your 401(k) over into your next employer’s 401(k) unless you’re lucky enough to find one of the few good plans that offer Vanguard index and target date funds.
 Consider rolling your old 401(k) over into a low cost, set it and forget it Wealthfront IRA.
-The transfer process is electronic and you don’t have to talk to anyone.

 We want to sincerely thank all of our clients who trust us every day with their hard earned money.
 We promise to continue to deliver value to you in 2017 and beyond.
 In the meantime, please let us know if you have any other suggestions that we should share.
 Happy Holidays!